nimatullo/reminderse.com/README.md

 [![Reminderse](https://i.imgur.com/LmorpRy.png)](#)
 ---

 _Guys website is down because I ran out of Amazon credits.
-It is tough out here for you boy_
+It is tough out here for your boy_

 What is Reminderse?
 -----